pmelsted/bifrost/README.md

 [COMMAND]:

-   build                   Build a compacted de Bruijn graph, with or without colors update                  Update a compacted (possible colored) de Bruijn graph with new sequences query                   Query a compacted (possible colored) de Bruijn graph
+   build                   Build a compacted de Bruijn graph, with or without colors update                  Update a compacted (colored) de Bruijn graph with new sequences query                   Query a compacted (colored) de Bruijn graph

 [PARAMETERS]: build

    > Mandatory with required argument:

-   -s, --input-seq-file     Input sequence file (FASTA/FASTQ possibly gzipped)
+   -s, --input-seq-file     Input sequence file in fasta/fastq(.gz) format
-                            Multiple files can be provided as a list in a TXT file (one file per line) K-mers with exactly 1 occurrence in the input sequence files will be discarded -r, --input-ref-file     Input reference file (FASTA/FASTQ possibly gzipped and GFA) Multiple files can be provided as a list in a TXT file (one file per line) All k-mers of the input reference files are used -o, --output-file        Prefix for output file(s)
+                            Multiple files can be provided as a list in a text file (one file per line) K-mers with exactly 1 occurrence in the input sequence files will be discarded -r, --input-ref-file     Input reference file in fasta/fastq(.gz) or gfa(.gz) format Multiple files can be provided as a list in a text file (one file per line) All k-mers of the input reference files are used -o, --output-file        Prefix for output file(s)